dric2018/zindi-arc-agi/README.md

     ```
 - Very fast (CUDA) and consistent with the solving process
 - Cannot solve larger inputs on M4 by default (crashes for grid size larger than 15x15)
-- Running on the full test set takes ~2hrs in 8-bit precision, each output being generated in a maximum of `3-5min`
+- Running on the full test set takes ~2hrs in 4-bit or 8-bit precision, each output being generated in a maximum of `3-5min` in a single pass.
 - No extra prompting or sophisticated tuning
-- Pub.
-LB: 28.846% with baseline setup (pre-sealing)
+- `Pub.
+LB: 28.846%` with baseline setup (pre-sealing)
     - While preparing my code for review, I noticed a mistake in the grid extraction logic `src/model.py - extract_out_grid` that seems to have affected the model's prediction workflow by replacing most of the predicted values with the `DEFAULT_BG_VALUE`.
     - Fixing this bug resulted in a `Pub.
-LB score of 32.382%` (Priv.
-LB: 31.958%)
+LB score of 32.382% (Priv.
+LB: 31.958%)`, an over`+3`improvement on the originally reported score
     - You can run this experiment with the [cuda-llm-solver.ipynb](/cuda-llm-solver.ipynb) notebook

 ## TODO LIST
 - Try Qwen2.5 with better prompting and an addtion of tool use (specific functions for grid inference)
     - Also after bug fixes
+    - Optimize pipeline for faster inference
 - Clean up code base to remove competition-specific conditioning after reviews
     - to facilitate exploration of the official challenge
 - Explore multimodal LLM and computer vision approaches
+    - Intuition: too hard to textually describe the intermediate steps, as they usually appear obvious from a visual perspective.

 ## Acknowledgement
 This project was developed in close collaboration with GPT-4o as a coding assistant.